Skip to main content

 3. The Side Effect: Explain why this mechanism causes cold hands/feet."

-It forces the student to engage with the mechanism (locks and keys) rather than just memorizing the list of side effects.
+It forces the student to engage with the mechanism (locks and keys) rather than just memorising the list of side effects.